Texas vs. Xavier Predictions & Picks - NCAA Tournament Sweet 16

 Texas Performance Insights

-- The Longhorns outscore opponents by 10.5 points per game (scoring 77.7 points per game to rank 40th in college basketball while giving up 67.2 per contest to rank 89th in college basketball) and have a +379 scoring differential overall.
+- The Longhorns have a +379 scoring differential, topping opponents by 10.5 points per game.
+They're putting up 77.7 points per game to rank 40th in college basketball and are allowing 67.2 per outing to rank 89th in college basketball.

-- Texas pulls down 32.0 rebounds per game (163rd in college basketball) compared to the 31.0 of its opponents.
+- Texas records 32 rebounds per game (163rd in college basketball) compared to the 31 of its opponents.

-- Texas connects on 7.1 three-pointers per game (210th in college basketball) at a 34.0% rate (181st in college basketball), compared to the 6.4 its opponents make while shooting 32.3% from beyond the arc.
+- Texas knocks down 7.1 three-pointers per game (210th in college basketball) at a 34% rate (181st in college basketball), compared to the 6.4 its opponents make while shooting 32.3% from deep.

-- Texas wins the turnover battle by 4.2 per game, committing 10.9 (82nd in college basketball) while its opponents average 15.1.
+- Texas has typically won the turnover battle this season, committing 10.9 per game (82nd in college basketball action) while forcing 15.1 (21st in college basketball).

 Xavier Performance Insights

-- Xavier and its opponents have been relatively even in the turnover battle.
+- Xavier and its opponents have been mostly even in the turnover battle.
 The Musketeers commit 12.2 per game (216th in college basketball) and force 11.4 (226th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.